MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/text-to-speech-dotnet.md

 1. Assign the `Cognitive Services User` role to your user account.
 This can be done in the Azure portal on your OpenAI resource under **Access control (IAM)** > **Add role assignment**.
 1. Sign-in to Azure using Visual Studio or the Azure CLI via `az login`.

+### Authenticate using keys

+The access key value can be found in the **Keys & Endpoint** section when examining your resource from the Azure portal.
+You can use either `KEY1` or `KEY2`.
+Always having two keys allows you to securely rotate and regenerate keys without causing a service disruption.

 ## Update the app code

 1. Replace the contents of `program.cs` with the following code and update the placeholder values with your own.